Jeanmilost/CompactStar/README.md

 - Particles system (early stage, see the Weather demo and Spaceship game demo)
 - Physics (early stage, see the Wild Soccer demo)
 - Sound and music
-- Cross-platform SDK (Windows and Mac OS X) written in C
+- Cross-platform SDK written in C
 - Objective-C Metal renderer for OSX/iOS (experimental)

 <b>Here are some screenshots of several projects I realized with this engine (all are available as demo)</b>